-Drink alcohol in moderation.
+- Drink alcohol in moderation.
 Moderate drinking is defined as no more than one drink per day for women and no more than two for men.
-(A standard drink is one 12-ounce bottle of beer or wine cooler, one 4-ounce glass of wine, or 1.5 ounces of 80-proof distilled spirits.)
+(A standard drink is one 12-ounce bottle of beer or wine cooler (about 5 percent alcohol), 8 to 9 ounces of malt liquor or stronger craft beer (7 percent alcohol) one 4-ounce glass of wine, or 1.5 ounces of 80-proof distilled spirits.)
 This is intended to measure the amount consumed on a single day and does not represent an average over several days.
 In other words, if you don't drink all week and then drink seven drinks on Saturday, it's not the same as having one drink a day.
-More than a drink in a single day is considered heavy drinking in women.

 Facts to Know

-You can have a stroke at any age; it strikes all age groups.
-More than 25 percent of stroke victims are under 65.
+- You can have a stroke at any age; it strikes all age groups.
+About one-third of stroke victims are under 65.

-Even though a stroke can occur at any age, the older you get, the greater your risk.
-For every decade after age 55, your risk of stroke increases 10 percent; two-thirds of all strokes occur in people over 65 years old.
+- Even though a stroke can occur at any age, the older you get, the greater your risk.
+For every decade after age 55, your risk of stroke doubles.
+About two-thirds of all strokes occur in people over 65 years old.

-If you have the sudden onset of the worst headache of your life or the sudden onset of neurological symptoms, call 911 to get to a hospital immediately.
-A stroke must be diagnosed as either ischemic or hemorrhagic to determine the appropriate treatment, and some of those treatments have to be given within just several hours of the stroke's onset.
+- If you have the sudden onset of the worst headache of your life or the sudden onset of neurological symptoms, call 911 to get to a hospital immediately.
+A stroke must be diagnosed as either ischemic or hemorrhagic to determine the appropriate treatment, and some of those treatments must be given within just several hours of the stroke's onset.
 Time is of the essence.